BreadEaterYT/JavaPHP/README.md

 For Maven or Gradle, add it to your local repository.

 ### Contribution
-You can contribute as much as you want, the conditions:
+You can contribute as much as you want, contributors will be listed in the README.

-- know Java.
-- use Java JDK 21 or later.
-- keep it standalone (means no external dependencies).
-- provide least a minimum amount of documentation to the modifications you're doing.
-- Make your modifications clean for readability.
+NOTE: Only modifications in the Java code counts as contribution.

-### Contact
+### Contributors
-You can contact me via [mail](mailto:contact@breadeater.fr) or send message in the discussions of the repository
+(No contributors yet)

 ### License
 This project is licensed under the MIT license, see [LICENSE](./LICENSE) for more infos.